-The mission of Enterprise In Space is to build, launch, operate, and later return to Earth an orbiter containing student experiments as a tribute to the many great visionaries of science and science fiction.
 EIS goals include demonstrating and pioneering new technologies, inspiring and encouraging space enterprise, and developing education curricula for students contributing to related future endeavors in STEAM (STEAM = STEM plus the arts = Science, Technology, Engineering, Arts and Mathematics).
 The EIS team plans to fly at least 100 student experiments into space at no flight cost to students.

-The EIS Academy offers lessons and activities for students and teachers to guide them in experiment design and space related educational opportunities.
+The EIS Academy offers lessons, projects, and activities for K-12 students and teachers to guide them in experiment design and space related educational opportunities.
 Through their own discoveries, students will be drawn into the exciting adventure of space exploration and discovery.
-Web-based technologies that tie into social networking, interactive learning, mobile device apps, and mentoring programs encompass will also be used in the EIS ED program.
+Web-based technologies that tie into social networking, interactive learning, and teacher professional development programs are used in the EIS Academy online learning network.

 Through the Enterprise Centers for Excellence (ECE), NSS connects leaders from the space industry and universities in a cutting-edge space-related STEAM field with university and post-graduate students interested in that area.
 The space industry professionals, professors, and leaders sponsor an on-line environment that promotes networking and collaboration through a Cybrary (cyber library) of vetted research for students to pique their interest, as well as areas for mentoring, networking, and Q & A, and an IDEA space.
 The ECE’s may also hold annual student competitions based on the focus areas.
 Past and current competitions include:

 - Space Solar Power